 Lupus may appear for the first time, worsen, or become less severe during pregnancy.
 How a pregnancy affects the course of lupus cannot be predicted, but the most common time for flare-ups is immediately after delivery.

-Women who develop lupus often have a history of repeated miscarriages, fetuses that do not grow as much as expected, and preterm delivery.
+Women who develop lupus often have a history of repeated miscarriages, fetuses that do not grow as much as expected (small for gestational age), and preterm delivery.
 If women have complications due to lupus (such as kidney damage or high blood pressure), the risk of death for the fetus or newborn and for the woman is increased.

 Problems related to lupus can be minimized if the following are done: